SavinaRoja/Bottiquette/README.md

   This would not only cause a great amount of "stress" on the bot, it would also derail conversations by appearing too frequently in threads.
 What constitutes a common word or phrase is up to the creator.
-  **Suggestion**: *There are many ways to limit the appearance of a bot.
-You can use a narrower regular expression or only reply to comments with a lot of upvotes. __Consider making a bot appear only when specifically called.__*
+  **Suggestion**: *There are many ways to limit the appearance of a bot, such as using a narrower regular expression.  __Consider making the bot appear only when specifically called.__*

 - **Do not run a duplicate bot**
   Before releasing your bot, make sure there are no other bots that serve a